Udaramalinda/Hotel-Management-System-Backend/README.md

-# Hotel Management System - Backend
+# Hotel Reservation and Management System Backend

-This is the backend service of the Hotel Management System, built using Spring Boot and PostgreSQL.
-The system provides a platform for hotel owners to register their hotels and manage their details, while users can search for hotels that best suit their requirements.
-The backend includes robust user authentication and role-based access using JWT.
+This repository contains the backend for the Hotel Reservation and Management System, developed using **Spring Boot** and **PostgreSQL**.
+The system is designed to streamline hotel reservations, manage hotel registrations with room details, and provide customers with the best reservation options based on their budget and group size.

 ## Features

+### Core Features
-- **Hotel Registration**: Hotel owners can register their hotels with details such as room count, room types, and prices.
+- **Hotel Registration**: Allows hotels to register along with room details.
-- **User Registration and Login**: Users can create accounts, log in, and search for hotels based on their preferences.
+- **Reservation Management**: Customers can book rooms based on availability and preferences.
-- **Role-Based Dashboards**: Separate dashboards for:
-  - Hotel Owners: Manage their hotels' details.
-  - Users: Search and browse available hotels.
-- **Search Functionality**: Users can find hotels that meet their specified criteria.
-- **Secure Authentication**: Uses JWT for secure login and role-based access control.
+- **Recommendation Algorithm**: Suggests the best reservation options considering customer budget and group size.
+- **Customer Management**: Handles customer details and reservation history.

+### Security Features
+- **JWT Authentication**: Secures API endpoints using JSON Web Tokens (JWT).
+- **Role-Based Access Control (RBAC)**: Restricts access to specific resources and actions based on user roles:
+  - **Admin**: Manages hotels, rooms, and user accounts.
+  - **Hotel Manager**: Manages hotel-specific details and reservations.
+  - **Customer**: Searches for hotels, makes reservations, and manages personal bookings.

+---

-## Technology Stack
+## Tech Stack

 - **Backend Framework**: Spring Boot
 - **Database**: PostgreSQL
-- **Authentication**: JSON Web Token (JWT)

-## Getting Started

-### Installation

-1. Clone the repository
-2. Configure the database
+- **Security**: JWT Authentication, Role-Based Access Control
+- **Build Tool**: Maven
+- **Programming Language**: Java